 Dear Ms. Larson,

 Thank you for your time today.
-I enjoyed learning more about the content team at Madeup Company and appreciated you answering my questions about the company and the role.
+I enjoyed learning more about the content team at Madeup Company and appreciated your answers to my questions about the company and the role.
 I’m confident that my writing abilities and experience in creating marketing content would be an asset to your team.

 I especially appreciated your insight into the team’s working dynamics.
 I believe my collaboration skills would enable me to thrive in this environment, and I’d be excited to jump in and lead some of the exciting new brainstorming sessions we discussed.